 Lithium for ADHD

-- 1. Lithium application areas
+- 1. Areas of application for lithium

 - 2. Mechanisms of action of lithium